Part III of the ESOP Series addresses the common questions that employees have on ESOPs.

 In the case of termination of employment by reason of death or incapacitation, the unvested ESOPs vest immediately.
 The legal heirs are entitled to exercise the vested options and the accelerated unvested options.

 9. How is income from ESOPs taxed for the employees?

 Tax is payable only when you exercise your right to acquire ESOPs and solely on the quantum of ESOPs exercised.
 The ESOPs which are not exercised are not taxed.

 Income from ESOPs is taxable in two stages as follows:

 When you exercise the ESOPs, the notional taxable value of ESOPs is taxed as ‘Salaries’ in the financial year in which the shares are exercised.
 The employer deducts tax on such income and remits the rest of the salary to your account.

-So, how do you determine the taxable value of ESOPS?
-The law provides that the difference between the Fair Market Value (FMV) of shares on the Exercise Date and the amount paid by you to acquire the shares is considered as perquisite (benefit in kind).
+The law provides that the difference between the Fair Market Value (FMV) of shares on the exercise date and the amount paid by you to acquire the shares is considered as perquisite (benefit in kind).
 This is the value which is taxed under the head ‘Salaries’ at the normal progressive tax rates applicable to an individual.
-The employer deducts tax at source in the year of exercise on the value so arrived at.
+The employer deducts tax at source in the year of exercise on the value so arrived.